 In 2011, the law changed in Scotland making it easier for voluntary sector organisations to bring judicial review proceedings.
-At Clan Childlaw we see this as a significant opportunity for the voluntary sector as a whole to use legal interventions, currently rarely used, to advance policy to tackle some of the issues that vulnerable children and young people face, including but not only looked-after children.
+At Clan Childlaw we saw this as a significant opportunity for the voluntary sector to better use the law to advance policy to tackle some of the issues that vulnerable children and young people face.

 A one-year grant from the Baring Foundation in 2016 helped us to facilitate a Children’s Rights Strategic Litigation Group.
+This Group continues to be a cornerstone of the work we are doing in our three-year project which started in 2017.
 The Group provides a forum for exchanging views, knowledge and experience.
 It connects lawyers and voluntary sector organisations with an interest in using the law, legal processes and human rights to advance policy, and facilitates collaboration on issues of common concern.